Acheron-Camunda/Claims-Blueprint/README.md

   <img src="Assets/SurveyImagesEstimateUpload.png" alt="Survey Images and Estimate Upload">
 </p>

 6. **Inspections**: The surveyor goes through the claims estimate and conducts an inspection.
 The Product Expert can pitch in and aid the surveyor in this stage.
+Once the claims is approved, the garage person owns the process.
+They are responsible for ordering the parts and proceed with the repar.
+The surveyor will have periodic visits to ensure that is repair is happening as promised.

-7. **Quality Check and Closure**: After the inspection is done, and there is no discrepencies arised from all the parties, claims undergo a final quality check to ensure compliance with all standards and regulations, and the claimant is informed that the vehicle is ready an the process is over.
+7. **Quality Check and Closure**: After the inspection is done, and there is no discrepencies arised from all the parties, the claims and vehicle undergo a final quality check to ensure compliance with all standards and regulations, and the claimant is informed that the vehicle is ready and the process is over, while the garage person is informed to release the vehicle.
 <p align="center">
   <img src="Assets/QualityCheckClosure.png" alt="Quality Check and Closure">
 </p>